perdy/ci-builder/README.md

 ## Introduction

-Project that holds a docker image that can be used as a builder for GitHub Actions.
+Project that holds a docker image that can be used as a builder for any kind of CI service.